Jewish Museum (Manhattan): Later years (1970s–1990s)

 In 1980, the museum presented Andy Warhol's Ten Portraits of Jews of the 20th Century, a series of 40-inch square silk-screened canvases produced earlier that year.
 The project, initiated by art dealer Ronald Feldman in response to a request from an Israeli dealer for a portrait of Golda Meir, featured notable Jewish figures such as Sigmund Freud, George Gershwin, and Meir herself.
 The series was highly controversial and widely criticized by art critics at the time; reviewers described it as exploitative and superficial, with The Philadelphia Inquirer labeling it "Jewploitation" and The Village Voice and The New York Times offering similarly harsh assessments.
 Warhol himself acknowledged minimal engagement with the subjects beyond an aesthetic interest in their faces.
 Despite the initial controversy, the series was subsequently exhibited in a range of Jewish cultural and synagogues across the United States, often meeting with positive reception.

 From 1990 through 1993, director Joan Rosenbaum led the project to renovate and expand the building and carry out the museum's first major capital campaign, of $60 million.
 The project, designed by architect Kevin Roche, doubled the size of the museum, providing it with a seven-story addition.
-In 1992, the Jewish Museum and the Film Society of Lincoln Center teamed up to create The New York Jewish Film Festival, which presents narrative features, short films and documentaries.
+In 1992, the Jewish Museum and the Film Society of Lincoln Center launched the New York Jewish Film Festival, beginning with Reemergence: Jewish Life in Eastern Europe.
+The festival subsequently became an annual collaboration between the two institutions.

-In 1997, curator Norman Kleeblatt organized Too Jewish?
-Challenging Traditional Identities, which examined Jewish identity through the lens of postwar American culture, consumerism, and gender.
-Featuring works by 23 artists, many of whom were third- or fourth-generation American Jews, the show combined painting, installation, video, and popular media to explore the intersection of stereotypes, assimilation, and self-representation.
+In 1997, Jewish Museum curator Norman Kleeblatt organized Too Jewish?
+Challenging Traditional Identities, a multimedia show by 23 artists, which examined Jewish identity, assimilation into the larger American culture, and stereotypes.
 Although controversial for its provocative content—including matzoh-inspired sculptures, reimagined Jewish American Princess stereotype, and gender-bending imagery—the exhibition was noted for expanding the discourse on Jewish identity within the broader framework of identity politics in American art.